DependableSystemsLab/MIA_defense_HAMP/README.md

 - Option 1: for reproducing the key results in a time-sensitive manner.

 Run ```run-all.sh```, which consolidates all experimental steps on all datasets.
-Note that this option only evaluates the performance on the undefended model and the HAMP model (for time constraining purpose).
+Note that this option only evaluates the performance on the undefended model and the HAMP model.

 Please refer to Step 2 - Evaluation option 1 below before running ```run-all.sh```, as you will need to download additional data for this evaluation.